 A high-powered optical device which produces an extremely focused beam of light, or laser beam.
 The laser defeats the drone by destroying the structure and/or the electronics.

 We work with several integrators all over the world who integrate our radars into modular counter-drone systems, so you don’t have to.
-This solves the headache of dealing with multiple vendors and means you don’t need to integrate different hardware and software together.
+This solves the headache of dealing with multiple vendors and means you don’t need to integrate different hardware and software solutions.

 Talking about software; Command & Control (C2) software can make or break your counter-drone system.
 All the data from those different sensors and technologies need to be collected, processed and displayed in a user-friendly way that makes sense and is actionable.